 Rowley Birkin QC visited on a Sunday morning in December 2019.
 There were I think five staff, outnumbering the customers initially, but more customers arrived throughout the morning.
 The music was at a very low level (mixture of easy listening/pop), and there were Sunday newspapers (Sunday Times, Observer, Mail on Sunday).
 For £7 I had two Cumberland sausages on toasted sourdough with beetroot hummus photo.
 An Americano was £2.40 and Earl Grey (leaf) was £2.50.

 The have reasonable Wi-Fi (network: HBGuest; password on a board behind counter, but note it's lower case not upper case), stable though not fast (1.7 Mbps down).
 There are several sockets around.

-Rowley Birkin QC's conclusion: a good place to work - several other customers were working away on laptops for extended periods - with no annoying (to me) intrusions.
+Rowley Birkin QC's verdict: A good place to work — several other customers were working away on laptops for extended periods — with no annoying (to me) intrusions.

 Child-friendliness: Several children were present during our visit.
 There is a baby changing tray in the spacious toilet, and there are high chairs (though without trays).